 Lung Transplant Fellowship Supported by the Hertz Family

-The University of Minnesota offers a one-year Lung Transplant Fellowship made possible through the generosity of the Hertz Family.
+The University of Minnesota Pulmonary, Allergy, Critical Care and Sleep Medicine Division offers a one-year Lung Transplant Training Program made possible through the generosity of the Hertz Family.

-This fellowship is a one-year program focused entirely on lung transplant, with emphasis on both clinical training and research.
-It is a non-ACGME accredited training program for lung transplant.
+This one-year fellowship focuses entirely on lung transplant, with emphasis on both clinical training and research.
+It is a non-ACGME accredited training program.

 Lung Transplant Fellows receive training at the University of Minnesota Medical Center, a tertiary referral hospital.
 The division has 48 faculty members who have a broad range of clinical and research interests.
-The division has expertise in all areas of advanced lung diseases such as ILD (pulmonary fibrosis care center), interventional pulmonology, cystic fibrosis, and pulmonary hypertension.
-Basic science and clinical research projects in the areas of interstitial lung diseases, acute lung injury, lung transplantation, alternative modes of mechanical ventilation, bacterial pneumonia, and chronic obstructive lung disease are currently ongoing among the four different hospitals associated with the division.
+The Division has expertise in all areas of advanced lung diseases such as ILD (pulmonary fibrosis care center), interventional pulmonology, cystic fibrosis, and pulmonary hypertension.
+Basic science and clinical research projects in the areas of interstitial lung diseases, acute lung injury, lung transplantation, alternative modes of mechanical ventilation, bacterial pneumonia, and chronic obstructive lung disease are currently ongoing among the four hospital sites associated with the Division.

-All Lung Transplant Fellows will engage in a structured program of clinical training, which will occur primarily when s/he/they is/are not serving on the Pulmonary Transplant service.
-Research activities will include, but not be limited to:
+All Lung Transplant Fellows will engage in a structured program of clinical training when not serving on the Pulmonary Transplant service.

 The primary goals for fellows completing the program are: